mfilipa97/About-Me/README.md

 # About-Me
-# 💫 About Me:
+# ♎ About Me:
 A potato in front of a computer.
-I like videogames and sleeping.
+Currently learning HTML, CSS and JavaScript.
+In the future I want to learn Python.

 # 💻 Tech Stack: